DeFi-Coder-News-Letter/stormsurance-hydro-augur-scaffold/README.md

 ***

-# Hydro Augur Scaffold
+# StormSurance Hydro Augur Scaffold

 This repository will guide you through setting up your own Hydro-Augur Relayer on the Ethereum blockchain.
 When you finish the steps outlined in this guide, you will have:

 - Setup a fully functioning prediction market on your local server
-- Leveraged Hydro Protocol and Augur smart contracts on Ethereum to securely manage a prediction market (PM)
+- Leveraged StormSurance Hydro Protocol and Augur smart contracts on Ethereum to securely manage a prediction market (PM)
 - Traded some predictions on your Hydro PM
 - Learned how to customize your PM